DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Ball heads are a popular choice for photographers because they let you position the camera in almost any angle you could need, up to 90 degrees thanks to the dipped housing on some models like the one below.

-This can also work for video as well, but without a clear axis for panning or tilting, it can be tricky to achieve smooth results or minor tweaks and adjustments.
+This can also work for video, but without a clear axis for panning or tilting, achieving smooth results or minor tweaks and adjustments can be tricky.

 The Pan and Tilt Head

-The pan and tilt head is bulkier than the ball head, but it does allow for some fine-tuned adjusting when necessary thanks to the twist arms.
+The pan and tilt head is bulkier than the ball head, but it allows some fine-tuning when necessary, thanks to the twist arms.

 This head operates on two axes that enable you to execute pans and tilts independently of each other.